 - Provide a positive learning space where students can work uninterrupted in a suitable space free from distractions, preferably with a solid wall directly behind the student (Bed is not a suitable space).
 This includes but is not limited to a school appropriate virtual background free of profanity and/or references to drugs, alcohol, political affiliations or any content/material that is a distraction to the learning environment. - Ensure students are signing into all classes on time each day and remaining until dismissed. - Ensure background noises are minimized.
-Examples of noises that can disrupt your student's learning are music, television, video games, pets, conversations, other children, etc. - Remind your student not to share his/her login information for any virtual class. - Remind your student to adhere to the honor code regarding plagiarism. - Ensure that your student is dressed properly for participating in virtual classrooms. - Provide necessary documentation for student absences. - Ensure students complete assignments and turn in the work on time. - Monitor their child's grades and assigned work using Canvas/Seesaw. - Review and remind your students to adhere to all expectations identified in the district's Personal Mobile Computing Guide, which can be found on the district's website. - Remind your students of the following unacceptable behaviors: - > Vulgarity (avoid cursing, vulgar language, inappropriate gestures, memes, etc.) - > Posting negativity or cyberbullying others within class discussion or chats.
+Examples of noises that can disrupt your student's learning are music, television, video games, pets, conversations, other children, etc. - Remind your student not to share his/her login information for any virtual class. - Remind your student to adhere to the honor code regarding plagiarism. - Ensure that your student is dressed properly for participating in virtual classrooms. - Ensure students complete assignments and turn in the work on time. - Monitor their child's grades and assigned work using Canvas/Seesaw. - Review and remind your students to adhere to all expectations identified in the district_mobile computing guide which can be found on the district's website. - Remind your students of the following unacceptable behaviors: - > Vulgarity (avoid cursing, vulgar language, inappropriate gestures, memes, etc.) - > Posting negativity or cyberbullying others within class discussions or chats. - > Smoking, vaping, drinking alcoholic beverages, or using drugs as well as pretending to participate in these activities.

-- Smoking, vaping, drinking alcoholic beverages, or using drugs as well as pretending to participate in these activities. - > Brandishing weapons or look-a-like weapons. - Trespassing into and/or disrupting another virtual class session where the student is not a member.
+- > Brandishing weapons or look-a-like weapons. - Trespassing into and/or disrupting another virtual class session where the student is not a member.